nrv-framework/NRV/docs/tutorials/4_nerve_simulation.rst

     # An additional boolean column ``"is_placed"`` is generated assessing if each axon could have been placed in the population.
 Thus, if the population is too large to fit within the fascicle given the specified ``delta`` (i.e. some lines of ``"is_placed"`` are ``False``), cooresponding axons will still exist in the population but will not be considered in the fascicle.
     #
     # .. seealso:
-    #     More detail on mask and subpopulation in :doc:`Axon population users' guide<../usersguide/populations>`)
+    #     More detail on mask and subpopulation in :doc:`Axon population users' guide <../usersguide/populations>`.
     #
     # .. tip::
     #     As Jupyter notebook offer a great viewer for ``pandas.DataFrame``, axon population can be well printed by adding the following line at the python cell: ```fascicle_1.axons.axon_pop```.